 With the control plane installed and running, you can now view the Linkerd dashboard by running:

-The control plane components all have the proxy installed in their pods and are part of the data plane itself.
-This provides the ability to dig into these components and see what is going on with the control plane itself behind the scenes.
+Because the control plane components all have the proxy installed in their pods, each component is also part of the data plane itself.
+This provides the ability to dig into what is going on with the control plane itself behind the scenes.
 In fact, you can run:

 linkerd -n linkerd top deploy/linkerd-web

 This is the traffic you’re generating by looking at the dashboard itself!

 To get a feel for how Linkerd would work for one of your services, you can install a demo application.
 The emojivoto application is a standalone Kubernetes application that uses a mix of gRPC and HTTP calls to allow the users to vote on their favorite emojis.

 curl -sL https://run.linkerd.io/emojivoto.yml \ | kubectl apply -f -